Mikel Lindsaar

 • Site change monitoring with markdown fetch on update

-• OpenClaw skill: clawhub install deshell
+• OpenClaw skill: npx clawhub@latest install distil

 Pricing

-The first thing I’d suggest: sign up, make one fetch through the proxy, and look at the X-DeShell-Savings header.
+The first thing I’d suggest: sign up, make one fetch through the proxy, and look at the X-Distil-Savings header.
 That number will either be interesting to you or it won’t.
 If your agents are reading the web at any scale, it will be interesting.

 Try it

 No pressure.
-500 free credits, no card, one curl command to see if the numbers make sense for your use case.
+50 free credits, no card, one curl command to see if the numbers make sense for your use case.
 If they do, great.
 If not, you’ve spent five minutes and learned something about where your token budget is actually going.